JianyangZhang/Unity-Game-Jumpers-Arena/README.md

 Game Developer, in charge of multiplayer mode development, solved many complex network issues.

 **Dateng Liu**<br/>
-Game Developer, Test, tested our game and makes our game a perfect balanced game.
+Tester, find bugs and report, tested our game and made it perfectly balanced

 **Haotian Zhang**<br/>
-Game Developer, in charge of single player mode development, build the single game logic and reusable interface for multiplayer.
+Game Developer, in charge of the single player mode development, built basic single player game logic and reusable interfaces for the multiplayer mode.

 **Yufei Zhang**<br/>
-Game Developer, mainly focus on the AI development and tried best to make our AI "smart".
+Game Developer, mainly focused on the boss fight design and AI development, tried best to make our enemies "smart".

 **Xinwei Li**<br/>
-Web Developer, in charge of our website development and also did game test tasks.
+Web Developer, in charge of this website development and also did some game test tasks.